The Big Family Cooking Showdown, will return for a second series but without Great British Bake Off winner Nadiya Hussain who has quit the show.

 ‘It’s wonderful to be meeting families with their own recipes and to be judging good honest family food.
 I’m hoping to be inspired and surprised by the dishes these families cook at home to put a smile on each other’s faces’, the chef said.

 This will be Nadiya’s third BBC TV show since winning the Bake Off in 2015

 How will The Big Family Cooking Showdown work?

-The new BBC show will have a real family feel, as most challenges will be undertaken from the participants’ own homes – but that doesn’t mean the pressure won’t be on.
+The BBC show has a real family feel, as most challenges will be undertaken from the participants’ own homes – but that doesn’t mean the pressure won’t be on.

-Presenters Nadiya and Zoe will be testing families in three rounds.
-For the first challenge, the families will have to feed four people in 75 minutes with a budget of £10, while in the second test they will have to whip up a main course and a dessert in their own kitchen in 90 minutes.
+In the first series, the first task challenged the families to feed four people in 75 minutes with a budget of £10.
+The second test involved cooking a main course and a dessert in their own kitchen in 90 minutes.

-For the final challenge, the groups will have 135 minutes to cook a prepare a starter and a main course for their neighbours.
+For the final challenge, the groups had 135 minutes to cook a prepare a starter and a main course for their neighbours.

 When will The Big Family Cooking Showdown air?

 The air date for series two has not be confirmed.